bytecodealliance/component-docs/component-model/src/creating-and-consuming/running.md

 5. Compose your command component with your library component by running `wasm-tools compose <path/to/command.wasm> -d <path/to/library.wasm> -o main.wasm`.

-6. Run the composed component using `wasmtime run --wasm-features component-model main.wasm`
+6. Run the composed component using `wasmtime run --wasm component-model main.wasm`

 See [Composing Components](./composing.md) for more details.